hpc-maths/samurai/doc/source/tutorial/interval.rst

 .. note::

     It is worthwhile observing that the construction of the cells in |project| still has some constraints and it will not be possible to exactly construct the previously described domain.
     These constraints shall be explained in the next section.

 Interval definition
 -------------------

 The data structure widely used by |project| is the interval.
 An interval is described as follows

 .. image:: ./figures/interval.png
     :width: 200
     :align: center

-An interval is defined by its start and end values (left and right extremal values, in black).
+An interval is defined by its start and end values (left and right extrema values, in black).
 Moreover, we introduce two additional attributes

 - the index (in red), which is used to make the link (being an offset) with the actual structure where data are stored (more details in the sequel).